-Sometimes — repeat, sometimes — building more inventory MIGHT be the solution.
+Sometimes, I repeat, sometimes, building more inventory might be the solution.
 But I'd never admit that in public.
-Always — again, always — it shouldn't be the knee jerk reaction to a missed shipment.
+Always, again, always, it shouldn't be the knee-jerk reaction to a missed shipment.

 Here's what building more inventory can get you:

 So, when you build more inventory, you have more product available to meet customer demand.
-In fact, in my own oversimplified definition of optimized supply chain — i.e. getting your customers what they want, when they want it, and spending as little money as possible getting that done — "holding more inventory" ticks off those first two requirements:
+In fact, in my own oversimplified definition of an optimized supply chain, one should be getting your customers what they want, when they want it, and spending as little money as possible getting that done.
+Holding more inventory ticks off those first two requirements:

 - Get your customers what they want